Where to Start?

 Game time.
 I showed up to Shanghai Hongqiao Airport (I lived in Shanghai, China), made my way to the check-in counter, and WHAM: “Do you have a visa?"
 “Sure, my Chinese visa is right here."
 “No, do you have a visa for India?
 You need one."
 F@#!
 Trouble in paradise.

-Can you believe that the entire thought of getting a visa to India had completely slipped my mind?
+Can you believe that the entire thought of checking whether I needed a visa to enter India had completely slipped my mind?
 Completely.
 So what was there to do?

 Visa on arrival?
 Nope.
 New Delhi's airport didn’t offer it, supposedly.
 What about electronic visas?
 I’d need at least 3 days for processing.
 And to add icing on the cake, both the flights and hotel were non-refundable.
 I was s**t out of luck.

-There were two options: just take the loss—a 3700 RMB ($550) loss—and head back home to plan for another day, or, still hop on the plane to Hong Kong, of which I had a layover, and buy a ticket to some other cool region that would cost less than flying from Shanghai.
+There were two options: Take the loss—a 3700 RMB ($550) loss—and head back home to plan for another day, or, still hop on the plane to Hong Kong, of where I had a layover, and buy a ticket to some other cool region of the world that was cheaper to fly to from there than Shanghai.
 Hey, this was my “F**k It” world tour, so what do you think I'd do!?

 By mid-day I landed in Hong Kong, researched cheap places to visit, and finally decided to hit Sydney, Australia, a travel destination down the line on my bucket list.
-“F**k it."
+That's right, “F**k it!"

 More Trouble in Paradise